mrcavalcanti/mosaicoo/docs/sources/administration/provisioning.md

 > This feature is available from v5.0

-It's possible to manage data sources in Grafana by adding one or more YAML config files in the [`provisioning/datasources`](/administration/configuration/#provisioning) directory.
+It's possible to manage data sources in Mosaicoo by adding one or more YAML config files in the [`provisioning/datasources`](/administration/configuration/#provisioning) directory.
 Each config file can contain a list of `datasources` that will get added or updated during start up.
-If the data source already exists, then Grafana updates it to match the configuration file.
+If the data source already exists, then Mosaicoo updates it to match the configuration file.
 The config file can also contain a list of data sources that should be deleted.
 That list is called `deleteDatasources`.
-Grafana will delete data sources listed in `deleteDatasources` before inserting/updating those in the `datasource` list.
+Mosaicoo will delete data sources listed in `deleteDatasources` before inserting/updating those in the `datasource` list.

-### Running Multiple Grafana Instances
+### Running Multiple Mosaicoo Instances

-If you are running multiple instances of Grafana you might run into problems if they have different versions of the `datasource.yaml` configuration file.
+If you are running multiple instances of Mosaicoo you might run into problems if they have different versions of the `datasource.yaml` configuration file.
 The best way to solve this problem is to add a version number to each datasource in the configuration and increase it when you update the config.
-Grafana will only update datasources with the same or lower version number than specified in the config.
+Mosaicoo will only update datasources with the same or lower version number than specified in the config.
 That way, old configs cannot overwrite newer configs if they restart at the same time.

 ### Example data source Config File